Olivier-Kango/sion-frontend/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 MEAL-MASTER <a name="about-project"></a>
+# 📖 PSS-DIGITAL <a name="about-project"></a>

-**Meal-Master** is a fullstack web application that is built on rails framework and React that enables a user to create an account, sign-in, order foods of their liking, and/or delete their orders.
+**PSS-Digital** is a proven digital solution that makes online shopping easy, convenient, and enjoyable for customers.
+The application also helps other businesses maximize their customer base through e-commerce.
+With PSS Digital, we help you achieve success while also supporting you in efficient business management.

 ## 🛠 Built With <a name="built-with"></a>